is a 1966 Batmobile resin kit, from a company that I think

 car that he built for the TV version of Batman, and based

 bought the kit around 1987.
-At that time, it was the only
+At that time, it was the one

-or one of the few companies making a kit of this famous
+of the few companies making a kit of this famous car.
+In

-car.
-In fact, I had to wait a year before it arrived after
+fact, I had to wait a year before it arrived after ordering.

 But eventually it showed up at my door, and wow !
 For years

 I wanted a model kit of this car.
-The man who owned
+The gentleman who

-the company was always nice and honest up front with me,
+owned the company was always nice and honest up front with

 The kit included the body, the interior tub, and vacuum-formed

-glass / windshields.
+glass bubble windshields.
 It also included a steering wheel,

 and parachutes.
 The kit came with no chassis and without